US Senate Minority Leader McConnell Says Feeling Fine After Falling Silent At Presser - UrduPoint

 US Senate Minority Leader McConnell Says Feeling 'Fine' After Falling Silent At Presser

-WASHINGTON (UrduPoint News / Sputnik - 27th July, 2023) US Senate Minority Leader Mitch McConnell on Wednesday assured reporters that he is feeling well after falling silent and leaving a press conference for several minutes.
+WASHINGTON (UrduPoint News / Sputnik - 27th July, 2023) US Senate Minority Leader Mitch McConnell assured reporters that he is feeling well after falling silent and leaving a Republican press conference for several minutes.

-McConnell stopped speaking mid-sentence and stood silently at the podium for several moments before departing the press conference.
+McConnell stopped speaking mid-sentence and stood silently at the podium for several moments before departing the press conference on Wednesday.

 McConnell later returned to the press conference, where he was asked about the incident.